Rigidity results for $L^p$-operator algebras and applications: The Weyl groupoid of an Lp -operator algebra

-If $\calG$ is a topologically principal, Hausdorff, \'etale groupoid, then the interior of $\calG'$ is $\calGZero$, and the converse holds under additional assumptions; see \cite[Proposition~3.6]{Ren_Cartan_2008}.
-The prototypical example of a topologically principal groupoid is the transformation groupoid of a topologically free action of a discrete group.
+Let $\calG$ be an \'etale groupoid.
+If $\calG$ is topologically principal and Hausdorff, then $\calG$ is effective, and the converse holds under suitable assumptions; see \cite[Proposition~3.6]{Ren08Cartan}.
+The prototypical example of a topologically principal groupoid is the transformation groupoid of a topologically free action\footnote{Recall that an action $G\curvearrowright X$ of a discrete group on a topological space $X$ is said to be \emph{topologically free} if for every $g\in G\setminus\{1\}$, the interior of the set $\{x\in X\colon g\cdot x=x\}$ is empty.} of a discrete group.